 When all the walls are the same, rooms appear seamless and the size seemingly expands.

 If your ceilings are unusually low, (standard ceiling height is 8 ft.), then use just a few pieces furniture on the larger side that are also low slung.
 This is another bit of visual sleight of hand.

 Why does this work?
 Mostly because it “appears” that there is more space between each item as well as above it.

-“Have only one style and one time period per room”
+bad design rule #9. have only one style and one time period per room

-The most obvious reason this is a bad idea is that you run the risk of recreating your life in a museum setting.
-This would be weird, not to mention boring.
-The recipe for really great looking rooms is to freely mix periods and vintage treasures with flea market finds.
+The most obvious reason this is a bad idea: You are creating your life in a museum setting.
+This could be a little creepy, if not actually boring.
+The recipe for really spiffy looking rooms is to freely mix periods and vintage treasures with flea market finds.

 However, “mix freely” does not mean thoughtlessly.
 Make sure your pieces relate by shape, color, material and/or pattern.
 You need reference points of cohesion.
 Use a few pairs here and there or your rooms will look like a clearance sale in progress.

 Bad design rule #11.
 All your wood and metal finishes should be the same